srishtik06/w3dev/README.md

 ## API Configuration

-For Google Sign-In, the `google-services.json` file is already added.
+For Google Sign-In and Firebase Authentication, the `google-services.json` file is already added.
 No additional configuration is required for this assignment.

 ## How to Use

-1. Launch the app and log in using Google.
+1. Launch the app and log in using Google Sign-In.
 2. Navigate through the tabs using the bottom navigation bar.
 3. Trigger a test notification from the "Settings/Notifications" tab.

 ## Notes for the Recruiter

 - This assignment is designed exclusively for **Android** and has been tested accordingly.
-- The **Google Sign-In** functionality is fully implemented and includes proper session management.
+- The **Google Sign-In and Firebase Authentication** functionalities are fully implemented and include proper session management.
-- The **`google-services.json`**** file** is already configured and added to the project.
+- The **`google-services.json` file** is already configured and added to the project.
 - The application is structured with clean and maintainable code following Flutter best practices.